-The MCU features an on-chip Timer peripheral, consisting of an 8-bit counter with a 7-bit programmable prescaler, giving a maximum count of $2^{15}$ .
-The peripheral may be configured in three different operating modes.
+The MCU features an on-chip Timer peripheral, consisting of an 8-bit counter with a 7-bit programmable prescaler, giving a maximum count of 2.

-Figure 25 shows the Timer Block Diagram.
-The external TIMER pin is available to the user.
-The content of the 8-bit counter can be read/written in the Timer/Counter register, TCR, while the state of the 7-bit prescaler can be read in the PSC register.
+Figure 26 shows the Timer Block Diagram.
+The content of the 8-bit counter can be read/written in the Timer/Counter register, TCR, which can be addressed in Data space as a RAM location at address 0D3h.
+The state of the 7-bit prescaler can be read in the PSC register at address 0D2h.
 The control logic device is managed in the TSCR register as described in the following paragraphs.

-The 8-bit counter is decremented by the output (rising edge) coming from the 7-bit prescaler and can be loaded and read under program control.
-When it decrements to zero then the TMZ (Timer Zero) bit in the TSCR is set to "1".
-If the ETI (Enable Timer Interrupt) bit in the TSCR is also set to "1", an interrupt request is generated as described in the Interrupt Chapter.
+The 8-bit counter is decrement by the output (rising edge) coming from the 7-bit prescaler and can be loaded and read under program control.
+When it decrements to zero then the TMZ (Timer Zero)bit in the TSCR is set.
+If the ETI (Enable Timer Interrupt) bit in the TSCR is also set, an interrupt request is generated.
 The Timer interrupt can be used to exit the MCU from WAIT mode.

-The prescaler input can be the internal frequency fINT divided by 12 or an external clock applied to the TIMER pin.
+The prescaler input is the internal frequency (fINT) divided by 12.
 The prescaler decrements on the rising edge.
-Depending on the division factor programmed by PS2, PS1 and PS0 bits in the TSCR.
-The clock input of the timer/counter register is multiplexed to different sources.
-For division factor 1, the clock input of the prescaler is also that of timer/ counter; for factor 2, bit 0 of the prescaler register is connected to the clock input of TCR.
+Depending on the division factor programmed by PS2, PS1 and PS0 bits in the TSCR (see Figure 12), the clock input of the timer/counter register is multiplexed to different sources.
+For division factor 1, the clock input of the prescaler is also that of timer/counter: for factor 2, bit 0 of the prescaler register is connected to the clock input of TCR.
 This bit changes its state at half the frequency of the prescaler input clock.
 For factor 4, bit 1 of the PSC is connected to the clock input of TCR, and so forth.
-The prescaler initialize bit, PSI, in the TSCR register must be set to "1" to allow the prescaler (and hence the counter) to start.
-If it is cleared to "0", all the prescaler bits are set to "1" and the counter is inhibited from counting.
-The prescaler can be loaded with any value between 0 and 7Fh, if bit PSI is set to "1".
+The prescaler initialize bit, PSI, in the TSCR register must be set to allow the prescaler (and hence the counter) to start.
+If it is cleared, all the prescaler bits are set and the counter is inhibited from counting.
+The prescaler can be loaded with any value between 0 and 7Fh, if bit PSI is set.
 The prescaler tap is selected by means of the PS2/PS1/PS0 bits in the control register.

-Figure 26 illustrates the Timer's working principle.
+Figure 27 illustrates the Timer's working principle.

-Figure 25.
+Figure 26.
 Timer Block Diagram